Nde-Code/nde-shortener/README.md

 wrangler types
 ```

+> Be sure that your `wrangler.jsonc` is correctly configured before running this command.

 and put in the `tsconfig.json`:

 > already done, if you've cloned the project so you don't need to do that.